 Stock up on incense or collect crystals as you roam between the vibrant stalls at this bazaar, one of the most popular things to do in Goa.

-Busy on a Friday?
-The Saturday Night Bazaar, set against a mango orchard in Arpora has hundreds of stalls and authentic local cuisine guaranteed to excite your taste buds.
+Are you busy on Friday?
+Well then check out the Saturday Night Bazaar.
+Set against a mango orchard in Arpora, the Bazaar has hundreds of stalls and authentic local cuisine guaranteed to excite your taste buds.

-Beginning at 4 pm and continuing until the early hours, marvel at the music at one of Goa’s most famous hippie markets.
+Running from 4 pm until the early hours, marvel at the music at one of Goa's most famous hippie markets.

 One that can’t be missed is The Tropical Spice Plantation located in north Goa, six kilometers from Ponda, in Keri Village.

-Cashews, betel nut, palm trees, papayas, exotic fruits, and sweet spices such as black pepper cardamom, nutmeg, cinnamon, cloves, and chilies.
-You can see it all in this spectacular spice plantation.
+Discover cashews, betel nuts, palm trees, papayas, exotic fruits, and sweet spices such as black pepper cardamom, nutmeg, cinnamon, cloves, and chilies at the spectacular Spice Plantation.

-15. Collect some culture at the Goa State Museum
+15. Explore the Culture at the Goa State Museum

 Do you want to add an educational experience to your list of things to do in Goa?
 Admire the rich cultural heritage of the region with a visit to the Goa State Museum.

-Take a peep into the past and appraise the countless sculptures, exhibitions, and paintings.
+Take a peep into the past and appraise the huge array of sculptures, exhibitions, and paintings.
 This magnificent museum contains departments including Ancient History and Archaeology, Art and Craft, and Geology.

 With over 8,000 artifacts on display, it’s the perfect way to spend a slow, relaxing afternoon.